stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 fan-palms, and primitive angiosperms, this osseous medley contained representatives of more Cretaceous, Eocene, and other animal species than the greatest palaeontologist could have counted or classified in a year.
-Molluscs, crustacean armour, fishes, amphibians, reptiles, birds, and early mammals&mdash;great and small, known and unknown.
+Molluscs, crustacean armour, fishes, amphibians, reptiles, birds, and early mammals--great and small, known and unknown.
 No wonder Gedney ran back to the camp shouting, and no wonder everyone else dropped work and rushed headlong through the biting cold to where the tall derrick marked a new-found gateway to secrets of inner earth and vanished aeons.